JNKHunter/HadoopSingleServerInstall/README.md

 Note: This value of JAVA_HOME will override any environment variable you may have set in ~/.bash_profile or ~/.bash_rc

-If you don't want to set the link dynamically like specified above, you can set the link to Java home using a static link.
+You can alternatively set a static link (rather than a dynamic link using readlink | sed).